rishusiva/Pose-Network/Docs/Contribution.md

 # How to Contribute?
 Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:
+We actively welcome your pull requests.
+You can send a pull request by following the steps below.

+## Steps
 1. Once you figure out what to contribute, open an issue at <a href = "https://github.com/rishusiva/Pose-Network/issues">Issues</a>.
 Make sure that the issue is detailed with respect to your contribution.

 2. **Fork the repo** and create your branch from `main`.